 When you are choosing software, you have to consider who will be the one recording the books.
 In many cases, it doesn't make sense to purchase an expensive software package if you do not have someone tech-savvy dedicated to managing it, because it is likely that you will not be in the position to take advantage of everything the system could do for you.
 Luckily, there is software out there, such as FarmLogs, that is designed for farmers.
 These ag software systems give you a better real-time picture than QuickBooks, or excel and green ledger paper.

 To get the most value out of your software system, you need to establish regular use.
 If you only open it once or twice a year, then you will not receive most accurate picture.
 In addition to regularly using the system, it’s equally imperative to make sure that everything is being recorded properly.
-The FarmLogs Marketing and Planner tools are a great example of software that can help you keep better records and have more insight into your finances.
+The FarmLogs Marketing tool is a great example of software that can help you keep better records and have more insight into your finances.

 - Have a year-end planning meeting.